 Q. Why do witches fly on brooms?

 A. Because vacuum cleaner cords aren’t long enough.

-I’ll end, not with a riddle, but with the funniest words I found on the subject of Halloween.
+And finally, not a riddle, but the funniest words I found on the subject of Halloween.
 They're from the comedienne, Rita Rudner:

 Halloween was confusing.
 All my life my parents said, "Never take candy from strangers."
 And then they dressed me up and said, "Go beg for it."
 I didn’t know what to do!
 I’d knock on people’s doors and go, "Trick or treat."
 "No thank you."

 © 2012 Toni Bernhard www.tonibernhard.com

 Thank you for reading my work.
 My most recent book is titled How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.

 I'm also the author of the award-winning How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers.